Dynamic Resource Allocation: Algorithmic Design Principles and Spectrum of Achievable Performances: Fundamental Limits on Achievable Performance

-While the CE policy saw its performance deteriorate in the presence of gaps in the type space, it is not clear what performance is achievable as a function of the type distribution under many (e.g., a continuum of) types, and what algorithmic approach can achieve near optimal performance.
-To answer these questions, we will anchor our analysis around a general family of distributions which allow for gaps in the type space and can capture as special cases discrete distributions as well as the uniform distribution.
+We will anchor our analysis around a general family of distributions which allow for gaps in the type space and can capture as special cases discrete distributions as well as the non-atomic distributions with density uniformly bounded away from zero.
+We call this family $(\beta, \varepsilon_{0}, \delta)$-clustered distributions.
+For any $q \in [0,1]$, we define $F^{-1}(q) \triangleq \inf \{v: F(v) {\ge} q\}$.